 Are ordained of God – This word “ordained” denotes the “ordering” or “arrangement” which subsists in a “military” company, or army.
 God sets them “in order,” assigns them their location, changes and directs them as he pleases.
 This does not mean that he “originates” or causes the evil dispositions of rulers, but that he “directs” and “controls” their appointment.

-Peter Pett’s Commentary on the Bible s position on this matter is uncertain.
+The position of Peter Pett’s Commentary on the Bible on this matter is somewhat uncertain.
 Pett asserts that those who come to power are to be seen as ordained of God, but he also says they cannot come to power unless God allows it.
 Saying that God allows people to come to positions of power is quite different than saying that God chooses who will have positions of power.
 With regard to Romans 13:1, Pett says,

 [M]en cannot come to power except God allows it, and thus those who do come to power are to be seen as ordained of God.
 This view is in accord with Scripture, for in Daniel 4:17; Daniel 4:25; Daniel 4:32 we read, ‘the Most High rules in the kingdom of men, and gives it to whoever He will.’

 Summary: Of the seven Bible commentaries that we have cited, four indicate that God does not choose the specific people who will hold positions of authority in government.
 Two of the other Bible commentaries express the belief that God does choose the specific people who will hold positions of authority in government.
 And, one Bible commentary is not clear as to its belief about whether or not God chooses the specific people who will hold positions of authority in government.